jamesstathatos/sample-git-for-james/README.md

-# sample-git-for-james
+# Welcome to sample-git-for-james

-Sample git repository for java eclipse project
+This is a sample repository for a java eclipse project, to test push and fetch to/from GitHub.